-Pays a certain amount per day for a replacement vehicle, such as a rental, if yours is being repaired.
+Pays a certain daily amount for a replacement vehicle, like a rental, if yours is being repaired.

 Towing & Roadside Assistance

 This is one of those things that doesn’t really seem necessary to a lot of folks.
-That is, until you’re on that late-night road trip and lock your keys in your car at that shady gas station you just had to stop at for more ranch flavored Corn Nuts.
-Was that a coyote howl in the distance?
+That is until you’re on that late-night road trip and lock your keys in your car at that shady gas station you just had to stop at for more ranch flavored Corn Nuts.
+Was that a coyote howling in the distance?

 For a relatively small investment, adding Towing & Roadside Assistance coverage to your auto insurance policy can be a pretty big deal if you find yourself suddenly stranded by a mechanical failure, out of gas, or locked out.

-Get in touch with us and we can help you figure out exactly what you’ll need.
+Get in touch with us, and we can help you figure out exactly what you need.